wallarug/capstone2020/templates/docs/README.md

 # Documentation

 All documentation to be delivered to the client at the conclusion of the course.
+Please publish as a [ReadTheDocs](https://readthedocs.org/) website.

 ## Simuator